menu

 People

-One of the unique characteristics of the University City North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.7% of the neighborhoods in America.
+The University City North neighborhood stands out for having an average per capita income lower than 97.7% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the University City North neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Finally, with a nice mix of college students, safety from crime, and decent walkability, the University City North neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 85.6% of the neighborhoods in PA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.